pigmin/Breakout/README.md

   * Keep things simple
   * Have fun

-Like usual when discovering game libraries like Babylon JS (it's not limited to games) nothing is like coding classics : Breackout, Pong, PacMan and so on.
+Like usual when discovering game libraries like Babylon JS (it's not limited to games) nothing is like coding classics : Breakout, Pong, PacMan and so on.